-The general idea is that the solutions can always be graphed using just the eigenvalues and sometimes (but not always) the eigenvectors and sometimes (but not always) the matrix.
+The general idea is that the solutions can always be graphed using just the eigenvalues and sometimes (but not always) the eigenvectors.
 The solutions will not be perfect but they'll give us a lot of insight.

 Here the types of solutions have been broken down into five categories to make them easier to remember.
 Each category has subcategories.